Haseki sultan: Usage

 A mother's political role traditionally began with the creation of a separate household for her son.
 The establishment of her public identity entailed her separation from the sultan and his court.
-This kind of functional division appears to have occurred with Nurbanu Sultan, in spite of the fact that she also never left the sultan's court; the shift in her position, that is, her candid undertaking of a political role as haseki may well have coincided with her son's assumption of a provincial posting.
+This kind of functional division appears to have occurred with Nurbanu Sultan, in spite of the fact that she also never left the sultan's court; the shift in her position, that is, her candid undertaking of a political role as haseki sultan may well have coincided with her son's assumption of a provincial posting.

 The haseki sultan title was not used during the reign of Mehmed III, which was probably due to the prominent role played by his mother, Safiye Sultan.

-The title was used again during the reign of Mehmed's son, Ahmed I, who chose his second consort, Kösem, as haseki.
+The title was used again during the reign of Mehmed's son, Ahmed I, who chose his second or third consort, Kösem, as haseki sultan.
 Her legacy is similar to that of Hürrem in one important aspect.
 Like Hürrem, Kösem is accused of acting to preserve her own power rather than that of the sultan or the dynasty.
 Perhaps Kösem's greatest triumph was the significant shift in the pattern of succession from a system of primogeniture to one based on agnatic seniority.
-She must have realized the personal gain that might stem from this change, as she would still have a son "in waiting" depite no longer being the haseki.
+She must have realized the personal gain that might stem from this change, as she would still have a son "in waiting" depite no longer being the haseki sultan.
 According to a Venetian ambassador, Kösem "lobbied to spare Mustafa the fate of fratricide with the ulterior goal of saving her own son[s] from the same fate".
-This new system resulted in all heirs being isolated in the kafes before ascending to the throne, hence the old age or mental issues of certain sultans upon their enthronement; this also made the princes lose their chance to govern an Ottoman province, which was originally an essential part of their training to become a worthy ruler.
+This new system resulted in all heirs being isolated in the kafes before ascending to the throne, hence the old age or mental issues of certain sultans upon their enthronement; it also made the princes lose the chance to govern a province, which was originally an essential part of their training to become a worthy ruler.